irisida/go-microservices/03-testing/readme.md

 This fits the unit model in that we have a mocked database and this is a situation that can be mocked quite trivially and is isolated processing therefore it makes for a good unit test basis.
 So let's see how that looks.
 Note, we will use an additional import here as Go has no built-in assert library as found in some other languages but we have a 3rd party tool that offers the same job.
 If you object to a 3rd party addition for test code simplification you can achieve the same results with `if statements` and supply the testing object, the expected condition and the actual condition.

 ![](/03-testing/assets/unit-test.png)

+## Running the tests

+Now we can run the tests from the directory that contains them, which should be the same as the code itself, with `go test` or you can call the enclosing directory from the `$GOPATH` start point as the argument to `go test`.

+eg: assume our code is in the `$GOPATH/src/github.com/username/mvc/domain` directory.
+If we pass this as the argument the `go` tool will find the correct file, one which mimics the name of the go file under test and with a `_test.go` suffix.